stenalpjolly/livepad/README.md

 ## Feature list

 - [x] Editor with create and join session option
-- [ ] Separate interviewer and candidate session
+- [x] Separate interviewer and candidate session
+- [x] Disable code highlight on candidate
+- [x] Cursor tooltip along the username
+- [ ] Option to enable code highlight for the candidate on a session create
 - [ ] Validate session creation
 - [ ] Introduce read-only sections inside the editor
 - [ ] Code highlight only for interviewer